-Visitors to Alamosa, Colorado cannot help but notice the chain of white capped peaks strung across the horizon to the east.
-Like the famous Teton’s of Wyoming, the Sangre de Christo mountains are fault-block mountains and are no less grand.
-Sharply uplifted blocks and high pointed pinnacles characterize the Sangre de Cristo mountains creating one of the most stunning Colorado landscapes.
-The third largest wilderness in the state, the Sangre de Cristo wilderness is named for the Sangre de Cristo mountains, of which the northern and most rugged portion it contains.
-The area is long and narrow, a characteristic of fault-block mountains.
-The Great Sand Dunes National Park immediately immediately adjacent to the wilderness attracts visitors to the western side of the mountains.
+Like the famous Teton’s of Wyoming, the Sangre de Christo mountains are fault-block mountains located in south-central Colorado.
+Sharply uplifted blocks, jagged ridges, and soaring pinnacles characterize the Sangre de Cristo mountains and create one of the most stunning landscapes of the southern Rocky Mountains.
+The third largest wilderness in the state, the Sangre de Cristo wilderness is named after the mountain range of which the northern most portion it contains.

-Due to the fault block geology, the Sangre de Cristo wilderness is crisscrossed east to west by steep, narrow drainages that end at impassable cliffs at their upper reaches.
-Many, if not all of the hiking trails in the wilderness follow these drainages to high altitude lakes.
+Due to the fault block geology, the Sangre de Cristo wilderness is crisscrossed east to west by short and narrow drainages that are terminated by impassable ridges and cliffs.
+Many, if not all of the hiking trails in the wilderness follow these drainages to high altitude lakes or the several fourteen thousand foot high peaks.
+Crestone Needle, Crestone Peak, and Humboldt Peak are three of the ten peaks that exceed fourteen thousand feet in elevation.

 When to Visit